«Reason is, and ought only to be the slave of

 serve and obey them.» (David Hume)

-I am a research scholar at the Smith Institute for Political Economy and Philosophy at Chapman University.
-Previously I was a PPE fellow in the Philosophy, Politics & Economics Program at the University of Pennsylvania and at its Center for Social Norms & Behavioral Dynamics.
-I specialize in Behavioral Economics and Game Theory (cv).
+I am an Assistant Professor of Economics at City University of London and an affiliate researcher at the Smith Institute for Political Economy and Philosophy at Chapman University (Orange, Calif.).
+I am also a BeLab affiliate at the University of Pennsylvania Center for Social Norms & Behavioral Dynamics; previously, I was a PPE Fellow in the UPenn Philosophy, Politics & Economics Program (cv).
 My research has been published in the American Economic Journal: Microeconomics, Quantitative Economics, and the Journal of Economic Theory, among other outlets.

 M. C. Escher: Up and Down